ai7hoo/ai7hoo_website/about.md

 title: "关于：About"
 ---
 ####Basic Info
-My name is Quinn Ren, A website developer, I'm living in Qingdao, China.
+My name is Quinn Ren, A website developer, I'm living in Beijing, China.